Emily Dickinson Lexicon

 hammer (-s), n.
 [OE hamor < Germanic.]

-Mallet; that used to drive in nails or beat metals; instrument with a hard, solid head that is fixed crosswise to a handle.
+Mallet; tool used to drive in nails; instrument for beating metals into thin sheets; work implement with a hard, solid head that is fixed crosswise to a handle.

 hammock (-'s), n.
 [Fr. < Sp. hamaca, of Caribbean origin.]

-Hanging bed; hempen cloth gathered at the ends and suspended.
+Hanging bed; hempen cloth gathered at the ends and suspended above the ground.

 hand (-s), n.
 [OE < Germanic.] (webplay: arm, at, beauty, between, by, care, carry, changed, Christ, clap, courteous, day, distant, divine, employed, eternal, external, familiar, far, fine, fingers, fitness, follow, feet, foot, friend, God, heart, heavy, hold, holy, idle, innocent, joy, left, lift, light, making, measure, mercies, mind, ministry, mouth, near, off, on, owner, palm, pay, perfection, pointing, power, reach, right, saw, service, shift, side, skill, spirit, strength, take, time, use, violin, within).

-- Palm and fingers; appendage used to carry an object; end of arm beginning at the wrist including palm and fingers.
+- Palm with thumb and fingers; appendage used to carry an object; end of arm beginning at the wrist.

-- [Fig.] indicators of time on a clock.
+- Marker; pointer; indicator of time on a clock.

 - Phrase. "at hand": near by; close by; not far away.